Becksteinlab/propkatraj/README.md

 # README: propkatraj

-`propkatraj.py` can be used computationally estimate pKa values for protein residues.
+`propkatraj.py` can be used to computationally estimate pKa values for protein residues.
 We use an ensemble approach where many different conformations are sampled with equilibrium molecular dynamics simulations.
 We then apply the fast heuristic pKa predictor